-The CEIV credential requires application of a Mandatory Performance Framework (MPF) for valuations and Application guidance for the MPF (Application).
-The MPF and Application documents were created to provide a consistent framework for determining how much valuation work to do and how to document the work done in estimating fair value (https://ceiv-credential.org/mandatory-performance-framework-and-application/).
+In addition to the CEIV credential, a Mandatory Performance Framework (MPF) for valuations and Application guidance for the MPF (Application) were created to provide a consistent framework for determining how much valuation work to do and how to document the work done in estimating fair value (https://ceiv-credential.org/mandatory-performance-framework-and-application/).
 The MPF and Application are required to be applied by CEIV credential holders and expected to be followed by non-CEIV valuation professionals, as a best practice.

-Overall the MPF and Application require that the valuation professional provide within the work file sufficient documentation to support a conclusion of value such that an experienced professional not involved in the valuation process could review and understand the significant inputs, analyses, and outputs and how they support the final conclusion of value.
-The MPF applies to the valuation for US GAAP financial reporting purposes of all businesses and business interests.
+Overall the MPF and Application require that the valuation professional provide within the work file sufficient documentation to support a conclusion of value such that an experienced professional not involved in the valuation engagement could review and understand the significant inputs, analyses, and outputs and how they support the final conclusion of value.